-The CISA course is divided into five modules that covers the complete scope of IS audits and review.
-Each of these modules comes with individual professional credits that get reflected in the final certificate.
+The CISA course is divided into five modules that cover the complete scope of IS audits and review.
+Each of these modules comes with individual professional credits that are reflected in the final certificate.

-This helps the candidate gain the knowledge required to comply with the highest standards of information systems and provide the best audit practices for the same.
+This helps the candidate gain the knowledge required to comply with the highest standards of information systems and provide the best audit practices as well.
 For organizations, this would mean thorough control and protection of their business and information systems.

-Topics covered under Module 2 helps learning to develop sound IS control practices and management mechanisms.
-Certified professionals will provide the organization with the assurance of best policies, accountability and structures of monitoring to arrive at the desired IT governance.
+Topics covered in Module 2 helps develop sound IS control practices and management mechanisms.
+Organizations benefit from certified professionals who will provide the assurance of best practices including policies, accountability, and structures of monitoring, in order to arrive at the desired IT governance.

-Herein the candidate is required to review the processes and methodologies applicable to different IT systems.
+During this module, the candidate is required to review the processes and methodologies applicable to different IT systems.
 Further, it will deliver learning of the IS audit in the event of a disruption.
-Businesses can gain by expect disaster recovery methodologies and timely resumption of database services, thus minimizing the negative impact on a range of business processes.
+Businesses can gain by hiring certified candidates who are able to enact disaster recovery methodologies and timely resumption of database services, thus minimizing the negative impact on a range of business processes.

-The professional criteria require candidates to have a minimum 4000 actual hours of work experience in full time positions in information systems, security experience and controls.
-However, candidates can substitute a maximum of 1 year auditing, security and control experience with one year full time experience in information systems or auditing.
-For university instructors, one year of the required auditing, security and control experience might also be substituted with two years of full educator experience.
+The professional criteria require candidates to have a minimum of 4,000 actual hours of work experience in full-time positions in information systems, security experience, and controls.
+However, candidates can substitute a maximum of 1-year auditing, security, and control experience with one year of full-time experience in information systems or auditing.
+For university instructors, one year of the required auditing, security, and control experience might also be substituted with two years of full educator experience.